sammy9867/Computer-Graphics/CGLab1/README.md

-# Computer Graphics

-This is my repository for the Computer graphics course.

 ## Lab 1
 The task was to implement a GUI where the user can upload an image and apply the following to it: